geoscixyz/gpg/content/magnetics/magnetics_introduction.rst

 ================

 In geophysical magnetic surveying the Earth's magnetic field causes, or induces, subsurface materials to become magnetized.
-Magnetic methods are used in wide range on problems: from geological mapping :numref:`intro_geomaping` and mineral exploration, to engirneering and reclamation work (UXO).
+Magnetic methods are used in wide range on problems:

- - Visualization blbla
+ - visualization tool for geological mapping

     .. figure:: ./images/intro_geomaping.png
         :align: center